huiishan99/huiishan99/README.md

 ## 🌍 About Me
 I'm originally from the vibrant city of Sandakan, Sabah in Malaysia—home to the enchanting Rafflesia flowers, intriguing proboscis monkeys, and majestic orangutans.
-Now, I'm immersing myself in the world of Computer Science as a Master's student at University of Aizu in Japan.
+Now, I'm immersing myself in the world of Computer and Information Systems as a Master's student at University of Aizu in Japan.

 ## 🎓 Education
 - **Bachelor's Degree in Engineering, Major in E-Commerce**